 There is no reason to exclude carbohydrates from our diet.
 They are our main source of energy and are the fastest way to obtain energy for our body.
 Within the group of foods that contain them, the best are whole grain cereals, rich in fibre, and whose carbohydrates are absorbed more slowly than those of flour and refined sugar.

 For its part, sweet potato is also a great source of complex carbohydrates, with great energizing power and high fibre content that slows digestion so that energy is released slowly and steadily.
 In addition, they are rich in manganese, a trace mineral essential for metabolism.
-Pineapple, walnuts, and oats also provide interesting amounts of manganese.
+Pineapples, walnuts, and oats also provide interesting amounts of manganese.

 In addition to pantothenic acid, also known as vitamin B5, which is involved in chemical reactions at the cellular level to convert food into energy, avocados are rich in healthy fats and fibre.
 Fats help improve the absorption of nutrients from the food we eat, and fibre prevents blood sugar levels from rising rapidly after eating.